Kyoto: Bamboo, Moss and Magic.

 Bamboo Forest Kyoto

-Walking the Bamboo Forest
+Walking the Bamboo Forest with my best friend

 Gio-ji: The enchanted Forest